 The decision to attend law school involves a very intense and arduous process.
 Whether or not one is sufficiently disciplined to study law is but one consideration in this decision.
-Is the prospect of a Career as an attorney or other legal professional worth the effort?
-If your answer is yes, you have taken an initial stop in a hopefully rewarding process.
-The next stop in the process is to review a number of American Bar Association approved law schools to decide where you might fit in.
-Once the field has been narrowed down to a select number based upon your credentials, willingness to travel, and financial situation, ft is time to begin the admissions process.
+Is the prospect of a career as an attorney or other legal professional worth the effort?
+If your answer is yes, you have taken an initial step in a hopefully rewarding process.
+The next step in the process is to review a number of American Bar Association approved law schools to decide where you might fit in.
+Once the field has been narrowed down to a select number based upon your credentials, willingness to travel and financial situation, it is time to begin the admissions process.
 There are a number of vital elements that a conscientious applicant should be aware of in developing a plan for the admissions process.

 Before going into what the application process entails, the step of “narrowing down” prospective law schools deserves some attention.
 There are a number of excellent publications available to a person contemplating law school.
 Two of these will prove very useful.
 One is an extremely insightful book by Sally F. Goldfarb titled Inside the Law Schools: A Guide by Students for Students, 7th ed.
 This book is a compilation of almost every American law school as seen through the eyes of people who have lived and studied there.
 As its title states, students have provided objective assessments of the law school which they have attended.
 This richly informative source also contains data on employment opportunities for potential graduates of each school.
 This, of course, is a primary concern of anyone contemplating law school.